 Keep grass clippings from collecting in your deck by scraping the deck frequently, especially if you are mowing damp grass.
 A silicone spray can be added to the bottom of the deck to help prevent grass from sticking.

 - Dull blades – Dull, rounded blades can also cause your engine to work harder.
 Keep your blades sharpened.
 Replace any damaged blades.
 Read this article for steps on sharpening and balancing your mower blades.

 Plugged Air Filter

 A plugged air filter can cause your lawn mower to lose power.
 Your engine needs air to run so when air is restricted through the filter, the engine suffers and is not able to run at its best.
-Check your air filter, clean it or replace with a new filter if necessary.
+Check your air filter, clean it, or replace it with a new filter if necessary.

-How to Clean a Foam Lawn Mower Filter
+How to Clean a Foam Air Filter

 - Remove your filter from the air filter housing being careful not to knock dirt into the engine’s air intake.